103more/firehol/README.md

 # firehol
-We provide you the scripts and the configuration files to build up the firewall with 'FireHOL IP Lists' on Debian.
+In this project we provide you the documentation of installation, the configuration files and the scripts to build up the firewall on your Debian Servers with 'FireHOL IP Lists'.
 FireHOL IP Lists is the site of 'All Cybercrime IP Feeds'.
 The site analyses all available security IP Feeds, mainly related to on-line attacks, on-line service abuse, malwares, botnets, command and control servers and other cybercrime activities.
 The site is https://iplists.firehol.org/ .